woossi0/suite/docs/usermanual/source/intro/installation/war/postinstall.rst

 To enable this fix:

 #.
-Add the following parameter to :file:`/etc/tomcat7/server.xml` (or the equivalent on your own application server):
+Add the following parameter to your application server settings:

    .. code-block:: bash

       -Dorg.geotoools.render.lite.scale.unitCompensation=true

+   .. note:: On Tomcat, 7, it is typical for this file to be located at :file:`/etc/tomcat7/server.xml`.

 #.
-Restart Tomcat.
+Restart the application server.

 Update GeoJSON output
 ^^^^^^^^^^^^^^^^^^^^^

 GeoServer GeoJSON output is now provided in x/y/z order as required by the specification.
-In addition, the ``crs``  output has changed to support full URN representation of spatial refernce systems:
+In addition, the ``crs``  output has changed to support full URN representation of spatial reference systems:

    .. code-block:: json